cs3028-alpha-team/Prototype-CS3028/README.md

 ## TODO - week 9 ##

 1. Proof of Concept
-    - Extras :
-        1. assign a quality score for each match
-        2. colour code each cell in csv file based on the quality score of each match
     - Hosting
         1. host database online
         2. turn TkInter app into a downloadable .exe file